Buying Guides

 Source: Valetudo Supported Robots

-Methodology: how this revision matrix was built
+Methodology: how this compatibility matrix was built

-On 2 July 2026, we re-read every model block on Supported Robots and extracted four fields shoppers confuse in search results: root interface (OTA, UART, disassembly), firmware gate (minimum vendor build or secure-boot era), hardware revision fingerprint (SSID, serial prefix, NAND vendor, manufacturing cutoff), and lockdown status (documented failure modes with no upstream workaround)1.
+On 11 August 2026, we re-read every model block on Supported Robots and extracted four fields shoppers confuse in search results: root interface (OTA, UART, disassembly), firmware gate (minimum vendor build or secure-boot era), hardware revision fingerprint (SSID, serial prefix, NAND vendor, manufacturing cutoff), and lockdown status (documented failure modes with no upstream workaround)1.
 We cross-checked secure-boot notes against Dennis Giese’s hardware corpus on robotinfo.dev where pinouts matter, but root feasibility follows upstream install pages only2.

 Where I’m less sure — reseller photos rarely show NAND silkscreen or UART pad layout; Q7 Max rootability stays unknown until the tray opens1.
 Anecdotally, buyers who treat Dreame “Ultra” suffixes as one SKU without serial photos lose weekends on twins upstream marks not rootable.

 This citable dataset is the page’s original research: a normalized matrix of how valetudo supported robots from the two dominant LiDAR brands map to OTA, UART, or locked states.
-Row counts were verified line-by-line on 2 July 20261.
+Row counts were verified line-by-line on 11 August 20261.

 | Brand cluster | Root interface | Models (count) | Firmware / hardware gate | Lockdown risk |